typedoc2md/typedoc-plugin-markdown/CONTRIBUTING.md

 ## Contributions to the public docs

-Contribute to the public facing documentation hosted at https://typedoc-plugin-markdown.org is welcome.
+Contributions to the public facing documentation hosted at https://typedoc-plugin-markdown.org welcome.

 The site is built on [Nextra](https://nextra.site/docs) and you can edit the mdx files located at [docs folder](https://github.com/typedoc2md/typedoc-plugin-markdown/tree/main/docs) of the repo.